Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### Fixes:

+- Fixed a possible crash on random symmetric galaxies generation.
 - Removed some useless Galaxy generation in setup panels.
 - Fixed calls to the wrong options.
 - Using stasis-field now only plays the animation once instead of 4 times.